EMS Ambulance and Fire Dispatch Software

 Using AngelTrack, a dispatcher can complete a round-trip call record within the space of the phone conversation.
 AngelTrack makes this possible by offering all of this information to the dispatcher during booking:

-- Expected cost of the trip, based on service level and mileage
+- Expected cost of the trip, based on service level and mileage, at retail and applicable contract rates.

-- Patient’s usual service level (wheelchair or stretcher)
+- Patient’s usual service level and any warnings previously recorded.

 After booking, one additional mouseclick assigns the call to an eligible unit.
+Two more clicks to assign additional responders.
 And never again can a call be assigned to the wrong unit.
-AngelTrack tracks all vehicle and crew certifications, making it impossible to assign a call to an unqualified or illegal unit.
+AngelTrack tracks all vehicle and crew certifications and capabilities, to show dispatchers which units are qualified to respond.

-Because AngelTrack knows the certificates and licenses held by all crew members and vehicles, it insures that calls are assigned only to those crews and vehicles that can handle them.
+Because AngelTrack knows the certificates and capabilities of all crew members and vehicles, both EMS and fire, it insures that calls are assigned only to those crews and vehicles that can handle them.
 At any time a dispatcher can override these guardrails, but it will always be in full knowledge of what qualifications the call requires versus what qualifications the crew possesses.

-The two legs of each round-trip are managed together, so that a change to the outbound trip is applied equally to the return trip.
+For transports, the two legs of each round-trip are managed together, so that a change to the outbound trip is applied equally to the return trip.
 Never again will someone forget to book a return trip, or forget to update a return trip’s pickup time.
-And AngelTrack cross-checks the activation, pickup, and dropoff times between the two legs to make sure they make sense.
+And AngelTrack cross-checks the activation, pickup, and drop-off times between the two legs to make sure they make sense.

 AngelTrack also makes suggestions about crew assignments, based on the location of crews versus the location of the pickup.
 Dispatchers no longer need to perform as much mentally taxing geographic visualization in order to decide which crew is closest.